just-buildsystem/bootstrappable-toolchain/README.md

 ## License

-All files are copyright Huawei Cloud Computing Technology Co., Ltd., license Apache-2.0, expect for the patches in `etc/patches`, which are license GPL-2.0 (the same license as the respective upstream project).
+All files are copyright Huawei Cloud Computing Technology Co., Ltd., license Apache-2.0, except for the patches in `etc/patches`, which are license GPL-2.0 (the same license as the respective upstream project).